aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <a id="TaskQuicksight"></a>
 [[Top](#Top)]

-## Task 8: Discovering insights with Amazon QuickSight
+## Task 8: Discovering batch insights with Amazon QuickSight

 Now that you have queried for a subset of your data, it is time to analyze it using Amazon QuickSight.